iWriteGigs

 C The vast majority of judges are willing to overturn laws regardless of their ideology.

-D The vast majority of judges are restrained toward laws that they agree with ideologically but are willing to overturn laws that they are distant from ideologically.
+D The vast majority of judges are restrained toward laws they agree with ideologically and those they do not agree with ideologically.

 Question #18